User Case: How Do I Move Photos from Flickr to Google Drive?

 The following section is a guide showing you how to quickly move Flickr photos to Google Drive.

-You need to sign up for a free account or create a temporary account by clicking "Try without signing up".
+You need to sign up for a free account or create a temporary account by clicking "Guest Access" on the home page.

 Click the "Add Cloud" button and select Flickr to add.